8 amazing strategies for student engagement – Millennials are facing concentration problem

 3) Get to grasp your students

-· Use data: Data can tell you about students’ behavior, thoughts,s and attitudes on topics like education and self-efficacy.
+Use data: Data can tell you about students’ behavior, thoughts,s and attitudes on education and self-efficacy.
 It can also help with teaching strategies and understanding what motivates students.

-· Encourage choice: A key component of student engagement is being involved in decisions about the content being studied also as how tasks are done – so create opportunities for choice!
+Encourage choice: A key component of student engagement is being involved in decisions about the content being studied and how tasks are done, creating opportunities for choice!

 4) Design fun activities outside of the classroom